chillylin/AgileMIS/log.md

     1. Ending date

 In sheet _relocation_, the information of different equipment is inserted so that the standard cost can be calculated.

+# Possibilities on changing language

+Although pandas is a convenient tool for data manipulation, the learning cost could be high if a future operator would be employed to takeover the system.
+Also, SQL is easier to understand and maintain.
+It might be a good choice to migrate to SQL once the prototype is completed, as the prototyping need to be much more flexible than later phases.

+# Overhaul
+The second phase proving Pandas is difficult to read and debug.
+Therefore, all codes are rewritten in SQL, leaving Python as the middle person between report generation and SQLite.
+Selecting SQLite is based on the assumption that the system will not need to process too much data in the foreseeable future.

+# Work ahead
+1. Contract performance management is still not testable since the raw data on bank statement does not show the mapping between the cash received and the quotations/contracts. (waiting for the update of bank statements)
+1. Sales persons PM also not testable for the same reason ( the performance of sales person is decided by the contracts they were working at.)
+1. Periodic financial reporting
+    1. Done for each account except AP, AR, OP/OR
+    1. AP: Two methods shall be reconciled.
+The Invoice shall met the Manual adjustment entries, except those real non-income adjustment.
+Thus, the manual income recognition entries can be replaced by the invoicing table.
+        1. B/F + Invoiced (From invoicing table) - Receipt (From bank statements) ( Done)
+        1. B/F + Manual Adjustment entries - Receipt (From bank statements) (WIP)
+    1. AR Previously no plan for supplier management, but according to the request of the CEO, this part will be implemented (see later notes.)
+    1. OP/OR: Only one method which is B/F + Manual Adjustment entries - Receipt (From bank statements) (WIP)
+1. Cash budget: waiting for the supplier management
+1. PPE management: waiting for a thoroughly physical counting and inspection of all equipment.

+# Additional requirement on cash budget which lead to supplier management
+Since the CEO asked to make "reliable" cash budget which depends reliable prediction on both receipts(from clients) and payments(to suppliers), the current contract-revenue-focused system will not be enough.
+Grabbing this chance, the system development will expand its scope to supplier management.

+Currently, the supplier management is fully out of the control of the finance manager until the payment is needed.
+The implementation of the system is also a method to build up internal control and information collection for the clients.
+Identified process related to the supplier management involves the following aspects
+1. The purchase plan for: ( The CEO promised to provide such plan starting from the second half of the year, so just prepare for this part without actual development )
+    1. Capital investment
+    1. Predictable inventory procurement for daily consumption
+1. The Purchase Order: The procurement staff did not have a habit for recording purchase order which were merely contacting the supplier by phone.
+Sending email to ask the CEO to order the staff starting to recording purchase order and sharing with the finance manager. ( Later on, can develop a web-based interface to collect purchase order, if this system is not replaced by another ERP).
+Once the purchase order is recorded, the system shall recognise a "commitment" which is not yet a liability but will be shown on the budget.
+1. The receiving report: The administrator of assets shall produce a report that recorded the received goods from the suppliers.
+Once the receiving report is produced, a non-invoiced-liability shall be recognised both on the financial report, the supplier-clearing report, as well as the cash budget.
+1. The invoice: once an invoice is received by the finance manager, the recognised non-invoiced-liability shall be converted to a invoiced-liability.
+Also, the reports mentioned above shall be amended.
+Especially, invoiced means the amount need to be paid shortly and the fact shall be reflected on the cash budget.

+The purchase order and receiving report are two document that were missing but need to be prepared.
+The advisor sent emails to the CEO to explain the importance of the two documents, and presenting that with the two type of documents missing, reliable cash budgets will not be available.

+# Current financial reporting setting

+1. Revenue cycle
+    1. Revenue recognition:
+        1. Rent income:Contract/Client management system (Need for integration)
+        2. Non-contract income: AJE
+    2. Receipt: Bank statement (No need to change)
+    3. Impairment: Contract/Client management system
+1. Procurement cycle
+    1. Procurement recognition
+        1. Formal procurement: Supplier management system (Not built yet)
+        1. Reimbursement: Reimbursement module (Not built yet)
+    1. Payment: Bank statement  (No need to change)
+1. HR cycle
+    1. Recognition: Payroll system (Need for integration)
+    1. Payment: Bank statement (No need to change)
+1. PPE Cycle
+    1. Standard costing: standard costing system (Need for integration)
+    1. Depreciation: Depreciation system (Need for integration)